-- 1. Coordinate with CEL Meter Dept. concerning meter location and requirements. - 2.
-Coordinate with CEL Customer Service Dept. concerning the following requirements: - a.
+1. Coordinate with CEL Meter Dept. concerning meter location and requirements.

+2. Coordinate with CEL Customer Service Dept. concerning the following requirements:

+a.
 The Electrical Contractor shall fill out and return a "Service And Meter Location Form".
-Forms can be obtained at the CEL Customer Service Dept. - b.
-The Owner shall fill out and return a "Commercial / Industrial Application For Service Form", if applicable.
-Forms can be obtained at the CEL Customer Service Dept. - c.
-The Owner shall coordinate deposit requirements, if applicable, for installation. - d.
-CEL must receive The City of Chicopee electrical inspector's approval prior to energizing the service. - 3.
-On underground services, providing and installing the conduit from a CEL pole, manhole, or handhole to the meter location refer to Section 3.3 for options.
+Forms can be obtained at the CEL Customer Service Dept. or electronically at celd.com.

+b.
+The Owner shall fill out and return a "Commercial/Industrial Application For Service Form", if applicable.
+Forms can be obtained at the CEL Customer Service Dept. or electronically at celd.com.

+c.
+The Owner shall coordinate deposit requirements, if applicable, for installation.

+d.
+CEL must receive The City of Chicopee Electrical Inspector's approval prior to energizing the service.

+3. For underground services where the Customer/Electrician will provide and install the conduit from a CEL pole, manhole, or handhole to the meter location - refer to Section 3.3 for options.